347Online/txr.ts/README.md

 # Tiny Expression Runtime

-YellowAfterLife's Tiny Expression Runtime, re-implemented in TypeScript
+TypeScript Implementation of the [Tiny Expression Runtime](https://github.com/YAL-GameMaker/tiny-expression-runtime) outlined by [YellowAfterLife](https://github.com/YellowAfterlife) in part one of his [guide on writing interpreters](https://yal.cc/interpreters-guide/)

-Written as research for a presentation
+Written in preparation for a [presentation](https://youtu.be/aY8YaD29vmk)